 Thrushes – Jeff Wendorff’s Photography Portfolio

 I have quite a few images in my thrushes photography portfolio.
 You can see all of them and order prints or purchase the rights for your publication needs.
+In fact my image gallery has grown so much that I have broken the thrushes up in to easier to find groups.

 If you love collective nouns you might like to check these out.